 A Fund may acquire securities subject to repurchase agreements.
-Repurchase agreements may be acquired for temporary defensive purposes, to maintain liquidity to meet anticipated share redemptions, pending the investment of the proceeds from sales of shares, or pending the settlement of portfolio securities transactions.
+Repurchase agreements may be used for efficient portfolio management purposes only and may be acquired for temporary defensive purposes, to maintain liquidity to meet anticipated Share redemptions, pending the investment of the proceeds from sales of Shares, or pending the settlement of portfolio securities transactions.
 In a repurchase transaction, the purchaser buys a security from, and simultaneously resells it to, an approved institution for delivery on an agreed-upon future date.
 The resale price exceeds the purchase price by an amount that reflects an agreed-upon interest rate effective for the period during which the repurchase agreement is in effect.

 A reverse repurchase agreement is the sale of a debt obligation to a party for a specified price, with the simultaneous agreement to repurchase it from that party on a future date at a higher price.
+Reverse repurchase agreements may be used for efficient portfolio management purposes only.
 Similar to a borrowing, reverse repurchase agreements provide a Fund with cash for investment and operational purposes.
 Reverse repurchase agreements that the Fund may engage in also create leverage.
-When the Fund engages in reverse repurchase agreements, changes in the value of a Fund's investments will have a larger effect on its share price than if it did not engage in these transactions due to the effect of leverage.
+When the Fund engages in reverse repurchase agreements, changes in the value of a Fund's investments will have a larger effect on its Share price than if it did not engage in these transactions due to the effect of leverage.
 Reverse repurchase agreements create fund expenses and require that a Fund have sufficient cash available to repurchase the debt obligation when required.